huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 your PyTorch model and its corresponding pretrained checkpoint weight exactly match in both **shape and name**.
-To do so, it is **necessary** to add assert statements for the shape and print out the names of the checkpoints weights.
-E.g. you should add statements like:
+To do so, it is **necessary** to add assert statements for the shape and print out the names of the checkpoints weights. *E.g.*, you should add statements like:

 ```python
 assert (